15 Places to Get the Best Locally-made Ice Cream and Gelato in the North East and Yorkshire

 0191 252 3814

 With a family that suffers from a mixture of food intolerances, Charlotte and Farah made it their mission to create seriously tasty vegan gelato free from everything but flavour, and their dairy-, gluten-, lactose- and egg-free ice cream is delicious.
 Flavours include Pilgrims Coffee Espresso Iced Latte, Raspberry Cheesecake, Chocolate Brownie Mudslide, Sea Salt Blue Vanilla Shake and Candied Double Ginger Delight.
 Meanwhile, sustainability is also high on their agenda, whether that’s using completely recyclable aluminium tins or providing an edible spoon with each pot.
-Find them on Holy Island and at their new outpost tucked away in the Walled Garden in Bamburgh, and at selected stockists across Northumberland.
+Find them at their gelato parlour on Holy Island.

 Marygate, Holy Island TD15 2SJ